 The museum is located in one of the most central areas of Madrid, so you will find the area very lively.
 I recommend that you look for Argumosa street where you can enjoy a few beers in any of its pleasant terraces belonging to the traditional neighborhood of Lavapiés.

-Get ready for your visit to the Reina Sofia Museum
+Organize your visit to the Reina Sofia Museum

 When to go